UBC-MDS/gapminderdash-python-g14/README.md

 # python-dash-proj-g14

-Gapminder dashboard project for DSCI 532
+Welcome to our Gapminder dashboard project for DSCI 532!

+The deployed version of the app can be found [here](https://gapdash14.herokuapp.com/):

 ## App Description